Pentagon targeting trucks, rigs in assault on Islamic State oil funding

 “You’d want those to be available ultimately for the legitimate governments that could follow, but that’s just not on the horizon right now.
 And meanwhile the Islamic State is making a lot of money,” Levitt said.

-Coalition forces also run a greater risk of killing civilians who work in the oil trade as well as making life harder for a population already is struggling to make ends meet.
+Coalition forces also run a greater risk of killing civilians who work in the oil trade.
+And because most of the petroleum is sold within the territory controlled by Islamic State, rather than exported to other countries, any disruption in supply would likely make life harder for a population that already is struggling to make ends meet.

+Islamic State is believed to rely on multiple revenue streams to finance its activity.

-But a February report by the Financial Action Task Force, an international anti-money laundering body, found Islamic State makes most of its money by taxing or extorting those who live in the area it controls.
+But a February report by the Financial Action Task Force, an international anti-money laundering body, found that Islamic State makes most of its money by taxing or extorting those who live in the area it controls, rather than selling oil.
 It also profits from kidnapping and the sale of antiquities.

-Additional reporting by Warren Strobel and Phil Stewart; editing by Stuart Grudgings.
+(Additional reporting by Warren Strobel and Phil Stewart; editing by Stuart Grudgings.)